nicholas-long/environment/zet/20230922214602/README.md

 # things i want to implement in zkvr after working on the environment

 - could run a docker to enrich the links on mac os!
+  - [20230922220109](/zet/20230922220109/README.md) create a dockerfile for this environment
+  - build docker
+  - spawn a docker, entrypoint is script
+    - mount the current drectory
+    - run enrich step
+    - chown all root files back to the user's id
 - [x] fuzzy file search for opening and editing multiple files, any files in any directory
 - [x] copy current fixes back up to zkvr
   - 2023-09-29 copied in